davidcastel/davidcastel/README.md

 ### Hi there 👋

+I am a student at Drexel University studing Computer Science

+Here are a couple of things that I am currently up to:
+ - 🤔 Procrasinating
+ - 📫 Attempting to learn IOS development on windows
+ - 🌱 Working on my current skills
+ - ⚡ Learning new skills throughout my journey

+I am always learning something new everyday, so excuse my apperance for now :smile:

 <!--
 **davidcastel/davidcastel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.